LKONDETI/personal-finance-app/README.md

-# Personal Finance App 💰
+# MOBILE BANKING APP WITH AI

 A React Native app built with Expo for managing personal finances, tracking expenses, and managing bank accounts with a modern, intuitive interface.
 The app integrates with a FastAPI backend for secure data management and real-time updates.